We hope this page provides you with useful information to assist you in supporting our shared students.

-Concurrent enrollment courses must use the same books and software (if required for the course) that are used on the CCD Auraria Campus and the classroom environment must meet CCD’s standards, which may include instructor or student computers, projector and/or document cameras.
-More details can be found by reviewing the Concurrent Enrollment Guidelines for Both CCD & High Schools, which explains the responsibilities and accommodations for concurrent enrollment.
+Concurrent enrollment courses must use the same books and software (if required for the course) used on the CCD Auraria Campus.
+The classroom environment must meet CCD’s standards, which may include instructor or student computers, projector and/or document cameras.
+More details can be found by reviewing the Concurrent Enrollment Guidelines for Both CCD & High Schools, which explain the responsibilities and accommodations for concurrent enrollment.

 Concurrent enrollment students follow the same academic standards as all CCD students.
 This includes standards for academic integrity academic progress, grading, attendance and student code of conduct.
-Similarly, concurrent enrollment students are able to benefit from the student support services available to all CCD students.
+Similarly, concurrent enrollment students can benefit from the student support services available to all CCD students.
 Concurrent Enrollment students also follow FERPA guidelines.

 Welcome!
 We are glad you are thinking about joining CCD’s roster of highly qualified instructors.
 High school teachers who wish to become CCD-qualified instructors must meet the same hiring qualifications as all other CCD instructors.
 This process is explained on the Faculty and Instructional Credentialing webpage.
 Specific requirements by discipline are listed on our Addendum page.

 Expectations for all instructors are outlined in our Faculty Handbook.

 CCD appreciates the expertise and knowledge you bring to the classroom.
 Concurrent enrollment courses on the high school campus use the same syllabus, textbook and materials, academic outcomes, instructional practices, learning management system, and grading policies as classes at CCD campus locations.
 Your chair is your best resource on what specifically you should be using.

 CCD's academic calendar is listed on our website.

 The drop date and withdrawal date are given to you by the DPS Office of Career and College Success and is also located on our website.